EMPHATICSoft/emphaticsoft/Alignment/Alignment/ReadMe.txt

 	can be used for finding the angle by which each ssd-station is rotated about its center

+printing.C
+	contains some functions that I found usefuls

+reader.py and data.log
+	direct Minuit output to data.log
+	use reader.py to readout data

 data directory
 	a couple ready to use ssd data files